davesnuthouse/RedGuild/README.md

 Features to deliver ASAP:
 * Revisit audit log now that sync is working
-* Redo the way DKP table saves to a single button commit, with a rollback to a backup copy of data
+* Redo the way DKP table saves to a single button commit (hook into editor rollback funcitonality)
-* Better handling for 2 editors at the same time (wasn't original scope)
-* (Risky) Use alt data for editors to make alts follow editor behavior?
+* Use alt data for editors to remove their alts from sync (better data integrity)
-* On editor tab (or sync tooltip) show all editor table versions

 Outstanding bugs:
 * Force sync to Lunatic did not show her accept in summary (cosmetic)
 * Add button needs clicked twice (once for defocus and once to activate)
+* DKP table version display / update not all there (editors only)
+* Lagspikes when users log in ?

 Ideas for future releases (significant work):